AllskyTeam/allsky/README.md

 <!-- some of the changes haven't been made as of June 3, 2022, but should be for the next release -->
 * version **v2022.MM.DD**:
 	* Allsky package:
-		* The `CAMERA` variable in `config/config.sh` was removed; to update the camera type, use the new **Camera Type** setting in the WebUI.
+		* The `CAMERA` variable in `config.sh` was removed; to update the camera type, use the new **Camera Type** setting in the WebUI.
 This is an advanced setting so you need to click the "Show Advanced Options" button to view it.
 		* "Mini" timelapse videos can be created that contain a user-configurable number of the most recent images.
 This allows you to continually see the recent sky conditions.
 		* Installation improvements:
 			* If there is not enough swap space configured you are prompted to add more.
 Doing this decreases the chance of timelapse creation problems.